Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Please leave the following information so we can review the information prior to returning your phone call.

 Please be advised that this is a very high volume call line.
 Please be assured that your call will be answered in the order in which it is received and given the same adequate attention as all other previous calls.

 Commercial properties are the only properties that are required to register their fire alarms with the fire department.
 Residential properties do not need to register an alarm system nor is it a requirement to have one.

 Non-profit organizations, like churches and other not-for-profits, are not excluded from false alarm fines and are responsible for payment of such fees.
 This is not a tax, therefore any property that does not pay taxes are still responsible for payments of false alarm fines.

 “School districts and other governmental agencies would be exempt for paying the false burglar alarm fees imposed by Town Code Sec.
 85-4(A) and (B).”

-Schools, libraries, and any government owned property are the only exception and are excluded from paying false alarm fines.
+Schools, libraries, and any government owned property are the only exceptions and are excluded from paying false alarm fines.

 In general the tent company handling the transaction will submit the application.
 If an individual wants or needs to submit the application directly they can download the Tent Permit Application or call 631-702-2919 to have one faxed or mailed.